muratk3n/thirdwave/en/README.md

 very important.
 Good noise around bullseye means person knows how to shoot.
-Judging weight by naked eye is possible bcz we have innate knowledge of weights of things, through evolution, and part of growing up, and the noise is normal.
+Judging weight by naked eye is possible bcz we have innate knowledge of weights of things, through evolution, and part of growing up, so the noise is normal.
 Stat ppl know this, when they apply a model to data, they determine whether it is good by looking at its mistake, its "residual" (diff between model pred, and real data).
 If resid is gaussian, they are happy.
 Bad models leave patterns in